-The concentration program in chemistry at the University of Michigan-Dearborn is fully accredited by the American Chemical Society (ACS).
+The Chemistry concentration program is fully accredited by the American Chemical Society (ACS).

 This program is designed primarily for students who intend to go into chemistry as a profession or who plan to continue their studies at the graduate level.
 A student may earn a Bachelor of Science degree in chemistry by completing the prerequisite, concentration, and cognate courses listed herein and by fulfilling CASL distribution and graduation requirements.

 Students may choose to pursue a major or a minor in chemistry.